-I am a fourth-year computer science PhD student at Harvard University, where I am fortunate to be advised by Ariel Procaccia and Moon Duchin.
+I am a fourth-year computer science PhD student at Harvard University, where I am fortunate to be advised by Ariel Procaccia.
 My work is supported by a Google PhD Fellowship and previously by an NSF Graduate Research Fellowship.
 I earned my undergraduate degree in computer science and mathematics from Amherst College, and a master's degree in computer science from the University of Cambridge on a Churchill Scholarship.

-I am primarily interested in applying techniques from theoretical computer science to improve institutions of democracy.
-I work on a range of topics in social choice theory and fair division, and I am particularly focused on algorithms for fair redistricting and gerrymandering detection.
-I also have interests in algorithmic game theory, descriptive complexity, computational topology, and graph theory.
+My research focuses on applying techniques from theoretical computer science to improve political and economic institutions.
+I work on a range of topics in fair division, social choice theory, and algorithmic game theory.
+I am especially interested in algorithms for fair redistricting and gerrymandering detection.
+I also have interests in descriptive complexity, computational topology, and graph theory.

 I also hold the current world record for the most number of clubs successfully juggled on a unicycle (video).